 National Planning Framework (NPF)

 The National Planning Framework (NPF) is authored by the Scottish Government and sets out a long-term spatial strategy for the development of Scotland as a whole and identifies what Scottish Ministers consider to be development priorities.
-The current NPF3 was published in 2014 but is scheduled to be replaced in 2022 and will cover the time period up to 2045.
-However, the adoption of what will be NPF4 will ultimately be dependent on parliamentary progress.

 Regional Spatial Strategies (RSS)